dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 All map keys are integers with values specified in the CDDL.
 String keys would significantly bloat the file size.

 All key values specified are positive integers under 24, so their CBOR representation is a single byte.
+Positive integer values not currently used as keys in a map are reserved for use in future standard extensions.

 Implementations may choose to add additional implementation-specific entries to any map.
 Negative integer map keys are reserved for these